ackrep-org/ackrep_doc/docs/source/devdoc/contributing_framework.md

 - visit <http://localhost:8000/entities>, search for key (UKJZI), click on "check this solution"; this should load some curves after about 3s.

 ### Windows
-When developing the frontend, a local server can be run to look at the result.
+When developing the frontend, a local server can be run to visualize the result.

 1. checkout a windows compatible branch of core, e.g `feature_CI`
 1. Change to working directory to `ackre_core`.